chiyu1203/UnityDataAnalysis/README.md

 Therefore, each project has its own json file.
 Below explains what those analysis methods are about.

     "experiment_name": "choice", this means Scene name in the unity programme.
 The main difference between scene is nevertheless whether how agent's position is logged.
 Any open-loop (agent's movement is not locked to focal animal's movement) experiment uses "choice".
 Any closed-loop experiments should use "band".
+For the data coming from locustvr, fill in "locustvr"

     "overwrite_curated_dataset": boolean, whether to delete the existing HDF file or not.
-If True, **locustvr_converter.py** will delete the old curated dataset before processing raw data.
+If True, **locustvr_converter.py** or **locustvr_extractor.py** will delete the old curated dataset before processing raw data.

     "save_output": boolean, whether to save any output (including dataset and figures) during data analysis.
 If True, then save any output